JuliaRheology/RHEOS.jl/docs/src/predictingresponse.md

 ## Frequency Data

-Although it is very similar to the above, for completeness this section briefly describes how to predict frequency-based rheology data.
+Although it is very similar to the above, for completeness this section demonstrates how to predict frequency-based rheology data.
 ```
+frequency_data = importdata(["Gp", "Gpp", "frequency"], "FrequencyData.csv")

+freq_fractSLS_predicted = dynamicmodelpredict(frequency_data, fitted_fractSLS_model)
 ```
+See the [`dynamicmodelpredict`](@ref) for more information on the function itself.